SiliconLabs/wiseconnect/examples/snippets/wlan/multithreading_application/readme.md

 ##### TCP Tx Throughput

 To measure TCP Tx throughput, configure the SiWx91x as a TCP client and start a TCP server on the remote PC.
-To establish TCP Server on remote PC, open [iPerf Application](https://sourceforge.net/projects/iperf2/files/iperf-2.0.8-win.zip/download) and run the below command from the installed folder's path in the command prompt.
+To establish TCP Server on remote PC, open [iPerf Application](https://sourceforge.net/projects/iperf2/files/iperf-2.0.8-win.zip/download) and run the following command from the installed folder's path in the command prompt.
 The iPerf command to start the TCP server is:

   > `C:\> iperf.exe -s -p <SERVER_PORT> -i 1`